PX4/PX4-user_guide/en/frames_plane/reptile_dragon_2.md

 :::

 ### Motor Setup & Prop Installation

+Motors and flight control surface setup done in the [Actuator](../config/actuators.md) section.
+The supplied [params file](#parameter-config) maps the actuators as described in this build.

 The RD2 kit comes with clockwise and counter clockwise propellers for counter rotating motors.
 With counter rotating props, the airplane can be set up such that it has no [critical motors](https://en.wikipedia.org/wiki/Critical_engine).